 - Rinse the tooth fragment and the mouth with lukewarm water.

 - Apply gauze to the area for ten minutes if there is bleeding.

 - Place a cold, damp dishtowel on the cheek to minimize swelling and pain.

 - Cover the affected area with over-the-counter dental cement if you cannot see us immediately.

 The nature of the break or fracture will limit what we are able to do.
 If a fracture or crack extends into the root, root canal therapy is often the most effective way to retain the tooth.
 In the case of a complete break, your dentist will usually affix the fragment back onto the tooth as a temporary measure.

-When a tooth has been dislodged or loosened from its socket by trauma or decay, it might be possible to save it.
-If the tooth remains in the mouth still attached to the blood vessels and nerves, there is a good chance root canal therapy will not be necessary.
+Another case of dental emergency can be when you have dislodged or loosened teeth.
+Whether your tooth has been loosened from its socket due to trauma or decay, there could be a possibility to save it.
+If the tooth is still attached to the blood vessels & nerves, there is a high chance to save it.